formstack/LoadOpenSSLPublicKeyAndEncryptWithRSA/Postman-submit-request-main/Postman-submit-request-main/README.md

 # SFAppSubmitRequest
-Using postman to submit a request to Salesforce though SFApp Endpoint
+Use postman to submit a request to Salesforce though SFApp Endpoint

 Supported
 - Native